MBtech/bbo-arena/README.md

 # bbo-arena
 **Note: This repository is being updated with the latest version of the code to make it easy to use the optimization algorithms tested in our work.
-Meanwhile if you want to use the data accumulated for this work please take a look at the [Data section](#data).**
+Meanwhile if you want to use the data accumulated for this work for your own research, please take a look at the [Data section](#data).**

 Contact: Bilal @ muhammad.bilal@uclouvain.be